Abdominal wall hernia surgery explained simply – what you need to know

 An abdominal wall hernia can affect anyone, but occurs more frequently with certain risk factors.
 Typical causes and risk factors are

-• Increased internal abdominal pressure: Anything that greatly increases the pressure in the abdomen can trigger or enlarge a hernia.
+Increased internal abdominal pressure: Anything that greatly increases the pressure in the abdomen can trigger or enlarge a hernia.
 This includes heavy lifting and carrying, forceful pushing (e.g. in the case of chronic constipation) and persistent coughing.
 Pregnancy or severe obesity also increase the pressure in the abdomen and promote hernias.

-• Surgical scars: After previous abdominal surgery, an incisional hernia can develop at the scar.
-The tissue there is weakened and the scar can pull apart under stress.
+Surgical scars: After previous abdominal surgery, an incisional hernia can develop at the scar.
+The tissue is weakened there and the scar can pull apart under stress.
 Wound healing disorders (for example due to infections, smoking or diabetes) further increase the risk of an incisional hernia.

-• Anatomical factors: Inguinal hernias (hernias in the groin area) occur more frequently in men, as their inguinal canal is naturally weak.
+Anatomical factors: Inguinal hernias (hernias in the groin area) occur more frequently in men, as their inguinal canal is naturally weak.
 Femoral hernias, on the other hand, mainly affect women.
 Umbilical hernias often occur in infants (they usually heal by themselves) and in overweight adults.

 Why doesn’t a fracture heal by itself?